Dynamite Price Down 39.1% Over Last Week (DYNMT)

-Dynamite (CURRENCY:DYNMT) traded 2.3% higher against the U.S. dollar during the 1 day period ending at 21:00 PM ET on March 7th.
-One Dynamite token can now be purchased for approximately $0.60 or 0.00006607 BTC on major cryptocurrency exchanges including Mercatox and DDEX.
+Dynamite (CURRENCY:DYNMT) traded 2.3% higher against the U.S. dollar during the 1-day period ending at 19:00 PM Eastern on March 9th.
+In the last week, Dynamite has traded 39.1% lower against the U.S. dollar.
 Dynamite has a total market cap of $219,239.00 and approximately $177,733.00 worth of Dynamite was traded on exchanges in the last day.
-During the last seven days, Dynamite has traded down 39.1% against the U.S. dollar.
+One Dynamite token can now be bought for about $0.60 or 0.00006607 BTC on major cryptocurrency exchanges including DDEX and Mercatox.

 - Insight Chain (INB) traded 4.5% higher against the dollar and now trades at $0.61 or 0.00006693 BTC.